 Table 1 present formal goodness-of-fit tests versus the DLN, Stable, and Laplace distributions.
-The Stable and Laplace distributions both exhibit double-exponential tails and are the main distributions previously considered in the relevant literature on heavy-tailed firm growth.
-The three goodness-of-fit tests I use are the Kolmogorov-Smirnov (K-S), Chi-square (C-2), and Anderson-Darling (A-D) tests, each of which being sensitive to different distributional deviations.
+The Stable and Laplace distributions both exhibit double-exponential tails and are the main distributions previously considered in the relevant literature on heavy-tailed firm growth.2 The three goodness-of-fit tests I use are the Kolmogorov-Smirnov (K-S), Chi-square (C-2), and Anderson-Darling (A-D) tests, each of which being sensitive to different distributional deviations.
 Firm income, dispensations, investment, investment rate, and APK are all rejected as Stable or Laplace, but not as DLN.
-The DLN also handily beats the other distributions in log-likelihood-based horse races using the Akaike and Bayesian Information Criteria (AIC and BIC).
+The DLN is a 5-parameter distribution, while the Stable and (asymmetric) Laplace have 4 and 3 parameters, respectively.
+I hence further present log-likelihood-based "horse races" between the distributions using the Akaike and Bayesian Information Criteria (AIC and BIC), which penalize for extra parameters.
+Throughout, the DLN handily beats the other distributions.